reach/router/website/src/markdown/api/Match.md

 # Match

 Matches a path to the location and calls back with a match or null.
+Matching is relative to any parent Routers, but not parent Match's, because they render even if they don't match.

 ```jsx
 import { Match } from "@reach/router"